electronic media in India

 History of Radio

 The first private radio station in India, Radio City, was launched in 1995.
-This was followed by the launch of several other private radio stations, such as Big FM, Red FM, and Fever 104 FM.
+Other private radio stations, such as Big FM, Red FM, and Fever 104 FM, launched after this.
 Today, there are over 3,000 radio stations in India, including commercial and community radio stations.

 The entry of private broadcasters led to a proliferation of television channels and programs.
 This gave viewers a wider choice of channels and programs to watch.
 It also led to an increase in the quality of television programming.
 Private broadcasters invested heavily in producing high-quality entertainment programs like dramas, serials, and reality shows.